ricmmartins/fasthack-linux/README.md

 ## :globe_with_meridians: Portuguese Content

+:brazil: **This hackathon is also available in Brazilian Portuguese!**
+Check out the [`pt-br`](https://github.com/ricmmartins/fasthack-linux/tree/pt-br) branch for the full translated version of all challenges, coach guides, and documentation.

-Looking for content in Portuguese?
-Visit **[ricardomartins.com.br](https://ricardomartins.com.br)** for articles, tutorials, and resources on Linux, Kubernetes, and Cloud Infrastructure.
+For additional articles, tutorials, and resources on Linux, Kubernetes, and Cloud Infrastructure in Portuguese, visit **[ricardomartins.com.br](https://ricardomartins.com.br)**.

 ## Show your support